BalgaMatej/RedisIS/Installation/RedisContainerDocker.md

-Installation of Redis Container in Docker
+Installation of Redis container in Docker
 -----------------------------

 Installing Redis
 -----------------

-In order to install Redis via Docker container
+In order to install Redis container in Docker

 *run cmd